babusid/linux-checklist/README.md

 			PASS_WARN_AGE 14
 			```
 		1. Add a minimum password length.
-			1. Open `/etc/pam.d/common-password`.
+			1. Open `/etc/pam.d/common-password` with sudo.
 			1. Add `minlen=8` to the end of the line that has `pam_unix.so` in it.
+		2. Add a password history
+			1. Open `/etc/pam.d/common-password` with sudo.
+			2.Add `remember=5` to the end of the line that has `pam_unix.so` in it.
 		2.Add a minimum password complexity
 			1. Open `/etc/pam.d/common-password`.
-			2. Locate the line that has pam.cracklib.so in it
+			2. Locate the line that has pam.cracklib.so in it.
 				If you cannot find that line, run sudo apt-get install libpam-cracklib to install cracklib, 				    close the file and open it again with sudo.
 			3.Add `ucredit=-1 lcredit=-1 dcredit=-1 ocredit=-` to the end of the line.
 		3. Implement an account lockout policy.